-Darren and Darryl were two gay guys that I once worked with at Café 66, the intracoastal restaurant located on the property of Pier 66, a 4-star-hotel and resort in Ft.
-Lauderdale, FL.
+Darren and Darryl were two gay guys that I once worked with at Café 66, the intracoastal restaurant located on the property of Pier 66, a fancy 4-star-hotel and resort in Fort Lauderdale, FL.
 They were both waiters.
 Darren was my best friend at that job, but Darryl didn’t like me at all.

 Darren accepted me because he too was a Christian, but Darryl gave me these intense, scowling stares during our staff meetings in the kitchen.
 Other than the creepy looks, Darryl avoided me.
 Except for the day of his dream.

 Disturbed by a dream he had the previous night, Darryl went from employee to employee asking their opinion.
 Finally, he approached me.
 He told me the dream and then asked if I had any idea what it meant.
 I was honest and said no.

 I worked as the Administrative Assistant to the restaurant’s Executive Director, Steve Silverman.
 A highly polished and manicured Jewish man who had a legendary reputation for having his secretaries quit on him.
 After I got hired, I heard this phrase numerous times from employees all over the resort, “Oh, you are Steve’s new secretary?
 He’s awful to work for!
 You’re not gonna last long.”